 As a complement of the empirical and semiempirical methodologies, three-dimensional mathematical model simulations were carried out.
 These programs allow a more detailed characterization than one-dimensional and two-dimensional numerical models and, thus, a detailed study of local effects of the sediments transport.
-The numerical simulation of the hydraulic behavior and scour by the action of the ski jump was analyzed.
+The numerical simulation of the hydraulic behavior and scour by the action of the sky jump was analyzed.

 The computational fluid dynamics (CFD) program FLOW-3D v11.1 was used.
-This program solves the Navier-Stokes equations using finite differences.
+This program solves the Navier-Stokes equations discretized by finite differences.
 It incorporates various turbulence models, a sediment transport model and an empirical model bed erosion (Guo, 2002; Mastbergen and Von den Berg, 2003; Brethour and Burnham, 2011), together with a method for calculating the free surface of the fluid without solving the air component (Hirt and Nichols, 1981).
 Pressures obtained in the stagnation point and their associated mean dynamic pressure coefficients were compared with the parametric methodology proposed by Castillo et al. (2013, 2014).
-This methodology was successfully used to estimate the scour downstream Paute-Cardenillo Dam (Castillo and Carrillo, 2016).

-In order to simulate the proper functioning of the ski jump, several simulations were carried out by means of sensibility analysis: air entrainment models, turbulence models, grid size and type of solver, among others.
+In order to simulate the proper functioning of the sky jump, several simulations were carried out by means of sensibility analysis: air entrainment models, turbulence models, grid size and type of solver, among others.
 Simulations were performed at laboratory scale.
 Multiple mesh blocks were used to solve the problem.
-The spillway and the ski jump were solved with a mesh size of 0.005 m, while the reservoir and the plunge pool were resolved with a mesh size of 0.02 m.
+The spillway and the sky jump were solved with a mesh size of 0.005 m, while the reservoir and the plunge pool were resolved with a mesh size of 0.02 m.